 Roles and Users

 Add Roles or Users to the conversation using the Roles or Users search bar.
 When a role is added, it is counted as one participant in the conversation, regardless of the number of users who share that role.
+From the Admin Console, you can also hide roles from recipients - see the Content Settings page for more information.

 You have the option to select an expiration date, after which you will no longer be able to access the conversation.
 If you do not want the conversation to expire, select None.